kaorahi/lizgoban/README.md

 * Open URL by drag & drop or clipboard.
 * Count stones separately in area counts.
 (See "KataGo" section in "Help" menu.)
+* Flip & rotate the board randomly in exercise.

 ### from 0.1.0